 When is the best time to visit?

-The best time to go to the Galapagos islands depends on what you want to experience and the weather you prefer.
+The best time to go to the Galapagos Islands depends on what you want to experience and the weather you prefer.

-What islands should I see in Galapagos?
+What Islands should I see in Galapagos?

 The Galapagos National Park was established to protect the unique animals, plants, and birds living on the archipelago.
-The park encompasses around 97 percent of the entire land area of the islands and 100 percent of the neighboring marine habitat.
+The park encompasses around 97 percent of the entire land area of the islands and 100 percent of the neighbouring marine habitat.

 Santa Cruz Island